HL7/US-Core/input/pagecontent/future-of-US-core.md

 #### Searching for Multiple Patients
 Searching for multiple patients has been called out in the ONC Health IT Certification Program.
 Defining capabilities for multiple patient access would focus on querying real-time data for a user-facing provider app across patients.
 Examples of the type of queries that would be addressed include searching for all of a provider's patients:

 - with recent lab results
 - currently in the Emergency Department
 - with an Allergy to X
+- being seen by a provider for the day

 #### Timezones and Time Offsets
 Clients currently face challenges displaying the source data's times and timezone regardless of the end user's current timezone.
 A solution is to define requirements and best practices for servers to preserve and represent time offsets and time zones.